Blue Badge Parking Rules: Everything You Need To Know - Surewise

 Blue Badge Parking Rules: Everything You Need To Know

+A blue badge is something you can place in your vehicle – as a passenger or driver – that will help you to park close to your destination.
 In this guide, we’ve covered some of the essential rules and regulations when using your blue badge so you can enjoy your increased independence without risking a ticket!

 What Is The Blue Badge Scheme?